Mexico 1-1 Canada: El Tri fail to beat rivals for first time since 2008

 Canada were not overawed away from home – Alphonso Davies almost restored parity in the 31st minute but the ball was cleared from the Bayern Munich star's feet at the last moment with the goal at his mercy.

-Osorio did equalise for Canada three minutes prior to the interval, finishing expertly beyond Guillermo Ochoa having been played through by Davies.
+Osorio did equalize for Canada three minutes prior to the interval, finishing expertly beyond Guillermo Ochoa having been played through by Davies.

 The second half was eventful, with play halted momentarily due to crowd chants, while Canada defender Alistair Johnson headed the ball onto his own crossbar as Ochoa produced an important save 12 minutes from the end.